"Emigrate with Confidence"

 The Department wants documentary proof that the recognition is genuinely international, genuinely top-of-field, and genuinely current.
 Earlier awards still count, but ongoing prominence in your field strengthens the case considerably.

-If you’ve won a globally recognised top-of-field award, Priority 1 is your pathway and you should pursue it directly.
+If you’ve won a globally recognised top-of-field award, you should pursue it directly.

-The volume of true Priority 1 candidates is small — by design — but for those who qualify, the NIV represents the most straightforward route to Australian permanent residence available today.
+The volume of true candidates is small by design, but for those who qualify, this represents a straightforward route to Australian permanent residence.

 Sterling’s role for Priority 1 applicants is straightforward: confirm eligibility, assemble the evidence pack to the Department’s standard, secure the right nominator, and lodge the EOI cleanly so the invitation lands as quickly as possible.